nori-dot-eco/contracts/docs/Market.md

 ##### Requirements:

 - Can only be used when this contract is not paused.
-- Can only be used if this contract has been granted approval to transfer the sender's ERC20 tokens.</i>
+- Can only be used if this contract has been granted approval to transfer the sender's ERC20 tokens.
+- Can only be used if the message sender has the `SWAP_ALLOWLIST_ROLE`.</i>

 | Name | Type | Description |
 | ---- | ---- | ----------- |